 The Best Methods to Welcome New Members Into Your Nonprofit

 The first month of membership is vital to retain your members, and welcoming them is an essential step.
 This does not only include your welcome message, but how you can personalize exchanges, and how to initially involve your members with your organization.

-Combine this with your ongoing membership engagement strategy, and you will be keeping members for the long haul!
+Combine this with powerful membership management software and you will be keeping members for the long haul!

 In this article we will cover:

 Let’s get started!

-The first step to welcoming a new member is your first communication with them.
+The first step to welcoming aboard a new member is your first communication with them.
 This is usually done by email, phone, and/or mail is an integral part of your overall membership communication plan.
 The key to all of these channels is personalization.

 Email is a popular communication channel because of its ease.
 Emails can be customized and sent automatically to a member after they sign up.
 Usually, your welcome email should contain a confirmation of their payment, a thank you message, and any information that is important to the user.
 This is an excellent opportunity to make use of the data points stored in your nonprofit database to make a great first impression and generate excitement among your new members!

 Depending on the conditions of your membership offer there is different information you need to communicate to your new recruit.

 If your nonprofit has a separate portal for members, you should include information about how to log on to the portal.